-The Doncaster St Leger Festival is packed with prestigious races in addition to the St Leger itself, including the Doncaster Cup which this year celebrates its 250th running.
+The Doncaster St Leger Festival is packed with prestigious races in addition to the St Leger itself, including the Doncaster Cup which in 2016 celebrates its 250th running.
 Below is a quick guide to the famous races and their histories.

 History of the Clipper Logistics Leger Legends Classified Stakes

-The Clipper Logistics Leger Legends Classified Stakes (3.35pm, Wednesday 7th September) takes place for the sixth consecutive year and was in 2016 by the legendary Sir A P McCoy.
+The Clipper Logistics Leger Legends Classified Stakes was won in 2016 by the legendary Sir AP McCoy.

 It is run under the Rules of Racing, unlike almost all other charity races.
 The contest, over Doncaster’s straight mile, sees 16 ex-jockeys return to the saddle in aid of the Injured Jockeys Fund’s Jack Berry House and the Northern Racing College.

-Two trainers, who were leading riders last year, Richard Hughes and Joseph O’Brien, return briefly as jockeys There is also a sold-out charity lunch, with 450 guests, involving a charity auction.
+There is also a charity lunch, with 450 guests, involving a charity auction.

 The event, supported by the Reuben Foundation, has raised over £650,000 to date and is aiming to generate at least another £100,000 in 2016.